 Use rewards such as dog treats or food to help your pup associate the triggers with positive experiences.
 You can also reward your dog with a favorite toy or activity instead of using food.
 Repeat the process often and increase intensity only when the pup has fully acclimated to the trigger at the current distance.
 If your dog suffers from severe anxiety, it may be helpful to work with an animal behaviorist, veterinary behaviorist, or professional dog trainer rather than taking on the training yourself.

 You can also try adding dog-appeasing pheromones (DAP) to a diffuser.
 These pheromones are synthetic compounds intended to mimic the pheromones that mother dogs release when nursing their puppies.
-The idea is that the scent brings back memories of soothing moments, helping to decrease anxiety.
-Aside from diffusers, you can also find pheromone collars and sprays to decrease anxiety.
+The idea is that the scent brings back memories of soothing moments, helping with anxiety.
+Aside from diffusers, you can also find pheromone collars and sprays to help with anxiety.

-Dogs who suffer from anxiety due to age-related changes, may benefit from mobility chews.
-These chews contain ingredients such as Omegas, collagen, and hemp that may help decrease inflammation and support healthy joints.
+Dogs who suffer from anxiety due to age-related changes may benefit from mobility chews.
+These chews contain ingredients such as Omegas, collagen, and hemp that may help support a normal inflammatory response and support healthy joints.

 Tips for Prevention

 It can be hard to predict exactly what will trigger an anxious dog or nervous dog.
 However, most dog owners know their pets well and can spring into action at the first signs of anxiety.
 Pay attention to your pup’s body language.
 Their hair may stand up on the back of their neck or they may start with a rumbling growl before they exhibit excessive barking.
 Nervous tics such as scratching, drooling, and pacing can also be early signs of anxiety.

 While treatment can help address symptoms when they arise, prevention can help you avoid the situation entirely.
 Here are some things you can do to prevent anxiety in your pup.